For Immediate Release

 Priscilla Liggon’s commitment to professional development is evident through her three-time recognition with the VSBA Award of Excellence and Award of Honor.
 Actively participating in committees such as the VSBA Legislative Positions Committee and VSBA Finance/Audit Committee, Liggon continues to contribute to the enhancement of educational policies at both state and local levels.

 About the Virginia School Boards Association

-Virginia School Boards Association, a voluntary, nonpartisan organization of Virginia school boards, promotes excellence in public education through leadership, advocacy, and support.
+The Virginia School Boards Association, a voluntary, nonpartisan organization of Virginia school boards, promotes excellence in public education through advocacy, training, and services.
 The Association offers conferences, information, training, and counseling designed to meet the needs of the Commonwealth’s educational leaders.